slevithan/regex-recursion/README.md

 // → ['Racecar', 'ABBA']
 ```

-Note the word boundaries (`\b`) at the beginning and end of the regex, outside of the recursive subpattern.
+Note the `\b` word boundaries outside of the recursive subpattern.